 As with pet-sitting, you can set up your own tutoring service and deliver online lessons or tutor in your home, but you’ll be responsible for marketing and management.
 The benefit is that you can get paid at the end of every session, which puts money in your pocket each time you work.

-While not exactly “work-from-home” opportunities, delivery service and personal shopping jobs provide flexible hours that you can fit into a busy life.
+Delivery service and personal shopping jobs provide flexible hours that you can fit into a busy life.
 Whether you work a full-time job, have kids involved in sports and activities or simply have a busy schedule, you can fit in jobs during your spare time and cash out either daily or weekly.

 More From GOBankingRates